Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement Learning Approach: Experiments

 \subsection{Simulation Environment}

 The proposed vehicle rebalancing algorithms are trained and evaluated on a simulator with continuous states and actions and discrete time steps.
-In the experiments, we consider a six-hour service period from 16:00 to 22:00 and split it into 20-minute intervals, which amounts to $T=18$ time steps.
-We assume all trips, including rider and rebalancing trips, finish within a single time step.
+Experiments cover a six-hour service period from 16:00 to 22:00, divided into 20-minute intervals ($T=18$ time steps).
+As discussed in \Cref{apx:demand-variability}, we focus on evening peak hours, which exhibit notable---though still limited---spatiotemporal demand variability (see \Cref{fig:demand_variability}) and is of primary interest to service providers.
+The 20-minute interval is chosen because it covers nearly 90\% of rides in the dataset, with median and mean durations of approximately 9.5 and 11.5 minutes, respectively.
+We assume all trips, including rider and rebalancing trips, finish within a single time step, which is a common assumption in the literature~\citep[e.g.,][]{zhang2023ride,mao2020dispatch,wang2021data,sun2022optimizing,ling2025balancing}.
 Riders not matched within a time step leave the ride-sourcing system.
 These assumptions can be relaxed to capture longer trips and congestion effects during rush hours~\citep[see e.g.,][]{zhang2023ride}.
 We restrict our analysis to a square region that covers the city center, with coordinates spanning from 114.015 to 114.14 degrees longitude and from 22.5 to 22.625 degrees latitude.
 Since the main focus of this study is fleet management, we assume exogenous demand estimates are available for each time step.